‘If it says ‘enzyme, enzyme, enzyme’ on the label, label, label,

 Asimov, the iconic New York Times wine critic, is either inordinately passionate about government intervention in the wine industry or running out of column ideas.
 Whatever the reason, he recently wrote yet another gripping piece on why wineries should be forced by Uncle Big Brother to list ingredients on their wine labels, much as manufacturers of bottled water and ground cinnamon are forced to do.

-On the surface, of course, Asimov’s cause célèbre is a noble one, and without blatant blemishes.
+On the surface, of course, Asimov’s cause célèbre is a noble one, without blemishes.
 And, as my condescending and patronizing detractors—and they are legion—love to tell me, ‘You should care what you put in your body, whether it is solid or liquid…’

 ‘Consumers Deserve to Know!’